 Scalia's Death Adds To Uncertainty In Class Standing Fight

-Law360, New York (February 16, 2016, 10:45 PM EST) -- U.S. Supreme Court Justice Antonin Scalia’s unexpected death on Saturday creates a clear opening for the high court to split evenly on whether consumers can sue companies for technical statutory violations without alleging an actual injury, in a ruling that would preserve uncertainty and divergent standards nationwide for businesses and plaintiffs alike.
+By Allison Grande (February 16, 2016, 10:45 PM EST) -- U.S. Supreme Court Justice Antonin Scalia's unexpected death on Saturday creates a clear opening for the high court to split evenly on whether consumers can sue companies for technical statutory violations without alleging an actual injury, in a ruling that would preserve uncertainty and divergent standards nationwide for businesses and plaintiffs alike.

 The sudden passing at age 79 of Justice Scalia, who sat on the bench's 5-4 conservative majority, threw into disarray the fate of several of the Supreme Court's most high-profile cases, including ones involving hot-button topics like affirmative action, abortion, immigration and class action standards.

 One case that is...

 In the legal profession, information is the key to success.
 You have to know what’s happening with clients, competitors, practice areas, and industries.
 Law360 provides the intelligence you need to remain an expert and beat the competition.

 Access to case data within articles (numbers, filings, courts, nature of suit, and more.)

 Access to attached documents such as briefs, petitions, complaints, decisions, motions, etc.

 Create custom alerts for specific article and case topics and so much more!